-Ringkjøbing Landbobank is a bank specialised within several niches including Private Banking, wholesale, business and sustainable energy.
-The bank has an equity of approx. 8 billion DKK and a market value of approx. 18 billion DKK.
+Ringkjøbing Landbobank is a bank that specialised in several niches including Private Banking, wholesale, business and sustainable energy.
+The bank has equity of approx. 8 billion DKK and a market value of approx. 18 billion DKK.
 The cost percentage is 36%, which indicates that the bank is Denmark’s most efficient.
 The bank thus possesses great competitiveness for the benefit of the customers.

 The international rating agency Moody’s Investors Service has given the bank a credit rating of Aa3, which is the best among Danish banks.
 Analyses from Voxmeter show that Ringkjøbing Landbobank scores highly on both customer satisfaction and image.
 In short, the bank is a competent, energetic and proper bank, that is always available to get in touch with.